michaelpopp/sda-bot/README.md

 The official Student Disciplinary Action Bot.

 -----Commands for users-----
 .hello : displays a greeting from the bot.
-Saying hello twice provides a different greeting.
+Saying hello twice provides a different\n greeting.

 -----Developer Notes-----